huggingface/transformers/docs/source/en/tasks/mask_generation.md

 ```

 You can do point prompting like below.
 Simply pass the input point to the processor.
 Take the processor output
 and pass it to the model for inference.
-To postprocess the model output, we pass the outputs and
+To post-process the model output, pass the outputs and
 `original_sizes` and `reshaped_input_sizes` we take from the processor's initial output.
 We need to pass these
 since processor resizes the image, and the output needs to be extrapolated.